 It is easy to sabotage a daily yoga practice.
 Time constraints and not enough hours in the day can impede the best of intentions.
 If obstacles continue to block your practice, you might ask yourself if you really want to practice yoga at home.
 If you do, then make a list of some of the obstacles that prevent you from practicing.

-Photo Gallery of Obstacles to Your Yoga Routine
+Photo Gallery of Obstacles To Your Yoga Routine

-Click to on Photo for Next Obstacles to Your Yoga Routine Images
+Click to on Photo for Next Obstacles To Your Yoga Routine Images

 According to an ancient yoga text, the most common obstacles to a yoga practice are lack of interest, doubt, laziness, false knowledge, failure to concentrate, pain, despair or depression, unsteadiness of the body, sickness, and unsteadiness of respiration.